FoxyFoxy0610/Data-Collection-System-on-Raspberry-Pi-5/README.md

 The programs in the folder "side_view" are major employed for fruit and flower detection, including:
 - **Distoration Collection** for calibratinng the wide-angle picture.
 - **Image Stitching** for establishing the array images to capture the whole tomato plants.

+The programs in the folder "remote_control" are the system for remote capturing system by MQTT and socket portocol.